opxcore/validator/README.md

 ### Format

-- TODO `format:alpha,num,dash,underscore,slash` must be entirely:
-    alpha - alphabetic characters;
-    num - numeric characters;
-    dash;
-    underscore;
-    slash;
+`format:alpha,num,dash,underscore,slash,space` must be a string containing: alpha (any unicode alphabetic characters), num (any digits), dashes, underscores, slashes, spaces.

 - TODO `email` - must be formatted as an e-mail address.
 By default, the RFCValidation validator is applied, but you can apply other validation styles as well:
     rfc: RFCValidation;
     strict: NoRFCWarningsValidation;
     dns: DNSCheckValidation (require the PHP intl extension);